-- Return: To keep papers in check, handle the permission slips, reading charts, and unfinished homework right away, and have a place to keep them if they can’t be returned yet.
+- Return: To keep papers in check, handle permission slips, reading charts, and unfinished homework right away.
+And have a place to keep them if you can’t return them yet.

-- Remind: Flyers for upcoming events, birthday party invitations, and the current school lunch menu are perfect examples of this category.
+- Remind: Flyers for upcoming events, party invitations, and school lunch menus are examples of this category.
 Have a spot you’ll see often to hang them as a reminder (I prefer the front of my fridge).
 Just be sure to toss them when the event is over.